Best mountain bike pedals - the best options from XC to Enduro

 £150

-Its stainless steel clip mechanism resembles some of Shimano’s offerings, but it’s very different in reality.
-Both jaws, as it were, are sprung, and they’re wider apart, meshing with a fatter cleat.
+The stainless steel clip mechanism resembles Shimano but is different in reality.
+Both jaws are sprung and are wider apart, meshing with a fatter cleat.
 The fact that it's only compatible with Hope cleats is forgivable, too, thanks to the range of bits and pieces included in that asking price.

-This pedal offering from Hope is priced at the premium end of the market but the great on-trail performance, and exceptional craftsmanship paired with the use of quality materials more than warrant digging deep for a pair of Hope Union TC pedals.
+This pedal offering from Hope is priced at the premium end of the market.
+The great on-trail performance and exceptional craftsmanship paired with the use of quality materials more than warrant digging deep for a pair of Hope Union TC pedals.

 Crankbrothers Eggbeater 3